NorthernMan54/homebridge-tasmota/README.md

 ## Tasmota Device Config

-1 - MQTT Configuration

-I found that some of my devices were not using a unique Topic for devices and I needed to update the configuration to

-**Topic:** tasmota_%06X

-**Full Topic:** %prefix%/%topic%/

-2 - Enable Home Assistant Auto Discovery
+1. Enable Home Assistant Auto Discovery from the console

 ```
 SetOption19 1
 ```

+2. MQTT Configuration

+I found that some of my devices were not using a unique Topic for devices and I needed to update the configuration to

+**Topic:** tasmota_%06X

 ## Known issues